EwoutBergsma/PYNQ-Z2/adder/README.md

-## Adder example
+# Adder example

-As a simple example of the FPGA hardware acceleration, we can use the adder example ([original source](https://www.youtube.com/watch?v=2ErFDGSv5EE) but it is a bit outdated)  found in this repository:
+As a simple example of the FPGA hardware acceleration, we can use the adder example ([original source](https://www.youtube.com/watch?v=2ErFDGSv5EE) more info [here](/adder/README.md#there-is-more))  found in this repository:
 1. Clone this repository to your PC.
-1. Get the `adder.bit` and `adder.hwh` files onto your PYNQ Z2, you can do this using the upload button in the Jupyter Notebooks user interface.
+1. Get the `adder.bit` and `adder.hwh` files onto your PYNQ Z2, you can do this using the upload button in the Jupyter Notebooks user interface (or using [this alternative](https://pynq.readthedocs.io/en/latest/getting_started/pynq_z2_setup.html#accessing-files-on-the-board))
 1. From within a Jupyter Notebooks, in Python, upload the overlay to the FPGA, like so:
 ```python
 from pynq import Overlay